JesseHalme/Frontend-2024/README.md

 # Frontend-Final project 2024 / Note App

 This is my final project from a frontend course I took at the University of Applied Sciences.
 This is not "real" note app.
-This will only save your notes for the duration of the session, if you refresh your page, your notes will be notes.
+This will only save your notes for the duration of the session, if you refresh your page, your notes will be gone.

 Install and start-up